 In addition to my community organizing, I have also served as research assistant of several projects supervised by faculty at CSUSM, SDSU, University of Chicago, and UC San Diego.
 I have conducted research on undocumented immigrant youth online and offline activism, working conditions of taxi drivers in San Diego, political incorporation of undocumented youth, educational experiences of undocumented students, undocumented youth-led organizations, and more.
 Most recently, I served as senior research fellow at United We Dream, where I contributed to the establishment of the network’s research institute and implementation of our first research project, “In Their Own Words: A Nationwide Survey of Undocumented Millennials“

-Much of my activism, research, and teaching center on the areas I am most passionate about- immigration, education, policy-making, community organizing, and social movements.
+Much of my research, teaching, and community organizing center on the areas I am most passionate about- immigration, education, policy-making, community organizing, and social movements.

 I started blogging about my experiences in 2011 as a way to share helpful information and resources with fellow undocumented migrants and allies.
 In this blog you will find information about pursuing higher education, conducting research, organizing, writing, and more.
 As an undocumented graduate student myself, I am well aware that pursuing our dreams while undocumented is not easy.
 I also do not believe that because I made it this far, anyone can make it.
 We all go through different circumstances that facilitate or hinder our journeys.
 However-